Social Media

 Even if it’s a simple Google Doc, start a content-scheduling calendar with ideas for what you want to post so you do not find yourself looking for images and ideas five minutes before you want to post.
 Get started by having dedicated content for certain days, like posting a quote from the sermon the day before on Monday, a look at the week ahead at church on Tuesday, etc. To make posting even easier, use a scheduling service like Hootsuite, Later, SocialPilot, or Buffer.
 Many of these have free plans available that allow you to schedule and post content for different social media channels all in one place.
 They also allow you to track what kind of posts are doing the best with your audience.

-Be realistic about the bandwidth of who is posting, and make a schedule that is both reasonable and compelling (IE: Posting once a day is a great idea, until you account for creating content, keeping posts relevant, and what happens when the poster is on vacation.)
+Be realistic about the bandwidth of who is posting, and make a schedule that is both reasonable and compelling (IE: Posting once a day is a great idea, until you account for creating content, keeping posts relevant, and what happens when the poster is on vacation.).
+There is no magical number for how many times to post — the best content calendar is a sustainable one.

 Learn More About Scheduling Content